jonaschoi/se-projects/docker-demos/README.md

 # Docker Demos

 ## Feature Set 7.2 SP1
-- This contains the docke-compose and SQL file necessary for the data of the Liferay DXP 7.2 SP1 Feature Set bundle.
+- This contains the docker-compose and SQL file necessary for the data of the Liferay DXP 7.2 SP1 Feature Set bundle.

 ### Requirements
 1. Docker